 Graphics Card Requirements for Popular Online / Esports Titles

 The following are some of the prominent online/eSports titles.
-The thing about online games such MMOs, eSports titles is that since they are designed to be played by the masses, they have a low overall PC hardware requirements.
+The thing about online games such as MMOs and eSports titles is that since they are designed to be played by the masses, they have low overall PC hardware requirements.

 For Popular Online Games 2GB Graphics Card Should Suffice

-For popular online games majority of the older 2GB graphics cards such as the GTX 750Ti is more than enough.
-In fact, the likes of GTX 960 are an overkill for playing the popular online titles on Full HD and high graphics.
+Most older 2GB graphics cards, such as the GTX 750Ti, are more than enough for popular online games.
+GTX 960 is overkill for playing popular online titles in Full HD and high graphics.

 Graphics Card Requirements for AAA Titles

 AAA titles have a robust requirement.
-Since each new AAA title is designed to push the limits of the current gen graphics, a 2GB graphics card would almost certainly not be sufficient for newer AAA titles.
+Since each new AAA title is designed to push the limits of the current-gen graphics, a 2GB graphics card would almost certainly not be sufficient for more recent AAA titles.